CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-6-Azure-Defender.md

 5. Click on the **Digital currency mining related behavior detected** alert.

 6. After the details pane opens, notice the alert properties at the top (severity, status, and time) along with the alert's description and affected resources.
 At the bottom section, you can see the kill chain intent of the alert based on the MITRE ATT&CK® framework.
-This specific alert is in the *Execution* phase.
+This specific alert is in the execution phase.

     ![Create sample virtual machine security alerts](../Images/m6ex1step7.png)

 7. To explore the full details of the alert, click on **View full details**.
-When you are done return to the **Security alerts** page.
+When you are done, return to the **Security alerts** page.

     ![Create sample virtual machine security alerts](https://github.com/CloudLabsAI-Azure/AIW-Security-Immersion/blob/main/Labs/Images/m6ex1step8.png?raw=true)